Ensuring the Termination of EqSat over a Terminating Term Rewriting System

 Notice that because of the existence of cycles in this E-graph, it represents not only the two terms \(0\) and \(0\cdot a\) but indeed an infinite set of terms.
 For example, \((0\cdot a)\cdot a\) is explicitly represented by E-class \(q_0\) because \[(0\cdot a)\cdot a\rightarrow^* (q_0\cdot q_a)\cdot q_a\rightarrow q_0\cdot q_a\rightarrow q_0.\] In fact, \(q_0\) represents the infinite set of terms \[0\cdot a\approx(0\cdot a)\cdot a\approx ((0\cdot a)\cdot a)\cdot a\approx\cdots.\] For any such term \((0\cdot a)\cdot\cdots\), it can be rewritten to a term of the form \(0\cdot (a\cdot \cdots)\).
 Now, for associativity to terminate, the output E-graph need to at least represent the set of terms \(a,a\cdot a,(a\cdot a)\cdot a,\cdots\), where any two terms are not equal.
 This requires infinitely many E-classes, each represents some \(a^n\), while a finite E-graph will have only a finite number of E-classes.
 Therefore, EqSat will not terminate in this case.

-In our last example, the term rewriting system \(R=\{0\cdot a\rightarrow 0,(x\cdot y)\cdot z\rightarrow x\cdot (y\cdot z)\}\) is terminating, but it is not confluent.
+In our last example, the term rewriting system \(R=\{0\cdot a\rightarrow 0,(x\cdot y)\cdot z\rightarrow x\cdot (y\cdot z)\}\) is terminating, but \(R\) is not confluent.
 Confluence means that every term will have at most one normal form, and associativity is usually not confluent.
-One may be tempted to think that maybe non-confluence is what causes EqSat to not terminate.
-But it is not the case; there are canonical (i.e., terminating + confluent) TRSs that are non-terminating in EqSat.
+At first I thought maybe non-confluence is what causes EqSat to not terminate.
+But this is not the case; there are canonical (i.e., terminating + confluent) TRSs that are non-terminating in EqSat.
 Here we give such an example: Let the TRS \(R\) be \[\begin{align*} h(f(x), y) &\rightarrow h(x, g(y))\\ h(x, g(y)) &\rightarrow h(x, y)\\ f(x) &\rightarrow x \end{align*}\]

 This is a terminating term rewriting system, where every term of the form \(h(f^n(a), g^m(b))\) will have the normal form \(h(a, b)\), no matter the order of rule application.
 However, this is not terminating in EqSat: consider the initial term \(h(f(a), b)\).
 Running the rule \(f(x)\rightarrow x\) over the initial E-graph will union \(f(a)\) and \(a\) together, creating an infinite (but regular) set of terms \(h(f^*(a), b)\).
 See figure.